-In Schools and Cadets:
+In Schools:

-The Cadet GP rifle will not be used in Schools & Cadets events during the Meeting.
-The GP rifle events will be held during a new CCFSAM in October.
-The aggregates involving both CTR and GP rifle events will not be awarded in 2022.
-Scores made at CCFSAM 2022 will count for those aggregates in 2023.
+Since the Cadet GP rifle events were not held in 2022, aggregates involving both CTR and GP rifle events will not be awarded in 2023.
+Scores made at CCFSAM 2023 will count towards those aggregates in 2024.

 In Service Weapons: